-Mark B., a Bullfrog Spa owner, said, “I have lower back problems and using this tub is the only way I survive!”
+Mark B., a Bullfrog Spa owner, said, “I have lower back problems, and using this tub is the only way I survive!”

 Since muscle inflammation, soreness, and stiffness lead to mobility issues, have you ever considered exercising in a hot tub?
-Exercising in a hot tub improves mobility and is an ideal solution for a person experiencing joint pain and arthritis.
+Exercising in a hot tub improves mobility and is ideal for a person experiencing joint pain and arthritis.

 As water pressure and buoyancy relieve muscle and bone pain, you can give your joints a break.
 You won’t experience the gravity of running, pounding on your joints, or the gravity and pressure on joints involved with weightlifting.
 You can get your cardio in without the joint stress.

 Since hot tub immersion increases blood circulation, this platform for exercise is perfect not just for back pain, but for those also experiencing decreased circulation due to diabetes or some other types of autoimmune diseases.
-If you have a pre-existing condition such as these or an old injury that keeps getting aggravated every time you exercise, try lifting weights (according to your ability) inside the hot tub.
+If you have a pre-existing condition such as this or an old injury that keeps getting aggravated every time you exercise, try lifting weights (according to your ability) inside the hot tub.

 Stress Management and Overall Well Being

 You wear your stress in your body, where your upper and lower back can absorb and house a great deal of tension and stress that can lead to profound pain over time.
 Dealing with stress from work and other aggravators can impact you emotionally, physically, and mentally.

 Fortunately, hydrotherapy is a remedy for all three.